 From 1990 to 1995, Jim served as an Airborne Ranger and Light Infantry Platoon Leader in the U.S. Army and was awarded a Ranger Tab, Senior Parachutist's Badge, Air Assault Badge and Expert Infantryman's Badge.
 Following law school, Jim served as a law clerk to the Honorable Richard L. Williams, Senior U.S. District Court Judge in the Eastern District of Virginia.

-Elected as a Virginia Law Fellow in 2014, for several years Jim has been singled out by BTI Consulting Group as a Client Service All Star in product liability.
+Elected as a Virginia Law Fellow in 2014 and an ABA Law Fellow in 2015, for several years Jim has been singled out by BTI Consulting Group as a Client Service All Star in product liability.
 While earning his law degree from the University of Virginia School of Law, he won the John Kingdon Award for Outstanding Oral and Written Advocacy and the Stephen P. Traynor Award for Outstanding Appellate Advocacy.
 He was also named the winner and outstanding oralist in the William M. Lile Moot Court Competition.